klauswuestefeld/prevayler-clj/README.md

 ## Features

-If your data fits in RAM, you can write your system as a pure Clojure function, without any database complexity.
+Write your business logic as a pure Clojure function, without any database complexity.
 It will be much simpler, cleaner and orders of magnitude faster.

 Prevayler takes care of persistence.